By Sally Robertson, BSc

 The RAAS is activated when blood pressure falls or when a disruption of the salt-water balance is indicated by a low blood volume or a low concentration of sodium in the kidney, for example.
 Renin released by the kidneys cleaves the first ten amino acids present on the angiotensin protein.
 These cleaved residues are referred to as angiotensin I, which is converted by ACE into angiotensin II through the removal of a further two amino acids.
 Angiotensin II is the potent, active form of angiotensin that can stimulate aldosterone release.

-ACE inhibitors such as enalapril and captopril block the conversion of angiotensin I to angiotensin II and the effects of angiotensin II are therefore prevented.
-This leads to an increase in the amount of sodium and urine excreted, reduced resistance in kidney blood vessels, an increase in venous capacity and decreases in cardiac output, stroke work and volume.
+ACE inhibitors block the conversion of angiotensin I to angiotensin II and the effects of angiotensin II are therefore prevented.
+This competitive inhibition of ACE to prevent the formation of angiotensin II occurs in the kidney, blood vessels, heart, brain and adrenal gland This leads to an increase in the amount of sodium and urine excreted, reduced resistance in kidney blood vessels, an increase in venous capacity and decreases in cardiac output, stroke work and volume.

 ACE inhibitors have an increasing role in the management of cardiovascular risk.
 Examples of these drugs include enalapril, captopril, fosinopril, perindopril, lisinopril, ramipril and quinapril.
 The reduction in blood pressure that follows ACE inhibition is greatest after stimulation of the RAAS system due to diuretic therapy, for example, but these agents can also reduce blood pressure activity when RAAS activity is low or normal.
 However, people with low renin hypertension such as elderly people or Afro-Caribbeans tend to be less responsive to ACE inhibitor therapies.